-Authorized Mortgage Loan So-licitor for The Prudential Insurance Company of America.
+Authorized Mortgage Loan Solicitor for The Prudential Insurance Company of America.

-standard size, 25/32 in.)
+ADDING MACHINE PAPER now in stock 20c cents roll standard size, 25/32 in.)
 Munday Times.

 FARM FOR SALE-320 acres eight miles of Munday.
 260 acres in cultivation, 165 in cotton and 35 in feed.
 Will sell with or without crop. \$130 per acre with crop.
 R. M. Walker.